fuzziqersoftware/resource_dasm/README.md

     *7 -- Produces four images (one instance of the pattern, one 8x8 tiling, one instance of the monochrome pattern, and one 8x8 tiling thereof).
     *8 -- Produces four images for each pattern in the resource, as in *7.
-    *9 -- This decoder depends on picttoppm, which is part of NetPBM.
-There is a rare failure mode in which picttoppm hangs forever; you may need to manually kill the picttoppm process if this happens. resource_dasm will consider it a normal failure and export the resource's raw data instead.
+    *9 -- resource_dasm contains multiple PICT decoders.
+It will first attempt to decode the PICT using its internal decoder, which usually produces correct results but fails on PICTs that contain complex drawing opcodes.
+In case of failure, it will fall back to a decoder that uses picttoppm, which is part of NetPBM.
+There is a rare failure mode in which picttoppm hangs forever; you may need to manually kill the picttoppm process if this happens.
+If picttoppm fails to decode the PICT or is killed, resource_dasm will prepend the necessary header and save it as a PICT file instead of a BMP.
     *A -- Decodes text using the Mac OS Roman encoding and converts line endings to Unix style.
     *B -- Produces one text file for each string in the resource.